 Chandler Burr, a fragrance critic and Curator of the Department of Olfactory Art at the Museum of Arts and Design is a proponent of viewing perfumery by artistic movement, ie. romaticism, surrealism, etc..
 His work goes a long way toward placing perfumery in the mind of the public as an art form, but there is an inherent incongruity in placing the nomenclature of one sensory form (the visual or the written) on another (the olfactory).
 Still, historical movements such as modernism or post-modernism affect many forms of creative thinking and can be used to advance arguments and discussion.
 Perhaps there are movements in the history of perfumery inherent specifically to the olfactory that will be recognized in the future.

 Schools and movements often have credos, manifestos, statements of intent or the like.
-It is arguable that there is little distinction between such statements in the past and current marketing and PR, but aside from a few cheeky derivations such as Etat Libre d’Orange’s “Le parfum est mort.
+It is arguable that there is little distinction between such statements in the past and current marketing but aside from a few cheeky derivations such as Etat Libre d’Orange’s “Le parfum est mort.
 Vive le parfum!”
 (Perfume is dead.
 Long live perfume!) perfumery doesn’t stake a conceptual claim and then illuminate it.

 La niche est morte.
 Vive la niche!